 The Waitangi Treaty Grounds is the place where Māori chiefs first signed their accord with the British Crown – the Treaty of Waitangi – Te Tiriti of Waitangi, New Zealand’s founding document.

-The Treaty Grounds feature the historic Treaty House, the magnificently carved meeting house and the world’s largest ceremonial war canoe.
+The Treaty Grounds feature the newly opened Museum of Waitangi, historic Treaty House, the magnificently carved meeting house and the world’s largest ceremonial war canoe.
 Enjoy strolling through one of New Zealand’s great beauty spots with its panoramic views of the Bay of Islands.Download a map of the Waitangi Treaty Grounds

 The Treaty House